yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components_IPC62px.rst

 The wakeup R5F firmware runs device manager software (SciServer) along with user application.

-The wakeup R5F firmware is integrated as part of tispl.bin binary and is started early in the boot process by u-boot R5 SPL right after DDR initialization.
+The wakeup R5F firmware is integrated as part of :file:`tispl.bin` binary and is started early in the boot process by u-boot R5 SPL right after DDR initialization.